 This card specifies how inflows/outflows for the upstream pipe location are handled.
 Setting [PUPIC] to DISTR distributes the inflows evenly from the water surface to the bottom active layer, setting it to DENSITY places the inflows into a layer with similar density, and setting it to SPECIFY allows the user to specify a top and bottom elevation into which inflows enter.
-If the SPECIFY option is used, then [ETUPI] and [EBUPI] are used to specify the top and bottom elevations that the inflows are distributed over.
+If the SPECIFY option is used, then [ETUPI] and [EBUPI] are used to specify the top and bottom elevations over which inflows are distributed.

 [KTUPI] and [KBUPI] are used to set the upper and lower layers above and below which outflow does not occur in the selective withdrawal algorithm.